darmou/uav_search/README.md

-The tldr; we compute a path for a UAV to follow to maximize the probability it will find its target
+**tldr;** we compute a path for a UAV to follow to maximize the probability it will find its target

 Slightly long tldr; We have a set of geopolygons for which our target might be in.
 Each geopolygon has a different probability that the target is contained within it.
 Furthermore, each geopolygon might have different properties which affect how easy it is to find our target.
 For example, lots of trees might obscure the view of the ground.
 Each geopolygon is supposed to represent some homogenous area of land.
 We have a single resouce (our UAV) which has a special camera that can see some area in front of it with some probability of detecting our target if we are looking at it.
 We want to compute some path that the UAV can fly in that will maximize target detection.
-The images taken by the UAV are examined later, so we want to UAV to fly around until it runs out of fuel.
+The images taken by the UAV are examined later, so we want to UAV to fly around until it runs out of energy.

-The input:
+# The input:
-   Data in a format TBD, but at the least it should contain:

-      * vertices for a geopolygon (points must specify longitude, latitude).
-      * the probability the target is in a given geopolygon
-      * maybe the total area of the geopolygon, though technically we can compute it or approximate it ourselves

-Some other information not passed as input but relevant:

-   The resource:
+## UAV
+* flight time [s] (default = 1800s?)
+* flight speed [m/s] (1 m/s?)
+* flight height-above-ground [m] (30m?)
+* camera tilt [º] [0º?]
+  * range: [-45,45]?
+[0,45]?
+[0,90]?
+  * resolution: 1º, 5º, 15º?
+* launch point (lat/lon)
+* landing point (lat/lon) (start point?)
+* _Camera FOV as radius or angle or ...?_
+  * W is an abstract measure, but we have a path
+  * So we can approximate a lateral range curve
+  * If we know something about camera footprint

+## Search Region
+* Bounding polygon — UAV must stay within
+  * Vertices as lat/lon
+* List of Subregions each with:
+  * Vertices of geopolygon (lat/lon)
+  * Area [m^2] (though could be calculated from geopoly)
+  * W for this UAV / altitude / speed [m]
+  * PSR - probable success rate [Hz, ie 1/s]
+  * POA - probability of area [nonnegative float] (though could be calculated
+$$POA = PSR*A / (W*v)$$)

+## Sweep Widths
+* If we assume a single UAV-altitude-speed-tilt then:
+  * one W for each region
+  * can be sent as part of region or as a table under UAV
+* If we assume multiple UAVs each with fixed altitude-speed-tilt:
-      * For our purposes, a drone
+  * Then a UAV-by-region table of Ws
-      * How much effort (time) is available for the resource to search
-      * How fast the UAV can travel (all units are SI, so meters per second)
-      * Sweep width
-         This is really function which tells us if certain geocoordinates are within the view of the camera
-      * Radius hint
-         We know nothing about the details of the sweep width and if we know the radius from the UAV where viewable objects are bounded, we can reduce the computation time by not looking things we know are too far away to be viewable.
-This variable might eventually become part of the sweep width.
-   Hill climbing algorithm
-      * I'll get more into this later, but it's relevant when searching a given subarea so we reduce overlap
+  * Maybe better to think of as a separate object
+* If we allow choice of best altitude/speed/tilt per UAV
+  * Then we need to extend SORAL to handle mutual exclusivity
+  * And would have to supply larger tables

-The output:
+# The output:
    A path of geocoordinates.
 Elements need to specify longitude and latitude

 High level overview of how we approached the problem: